 The Seattle Foundation is inviting applications for its Neighbor to Neighbor Fund (N2N).

-Founded in 1991, N2N supports grassroots efforts in the Washington communities of South Seattle, White Center, and Kent that increase the engagement, power, and voice of community members affected by poverty and racial disparities.
-Through the program, grants of up to $6,000 and technical assistance will be awarded in support of grassroots efforts dedicated to achieving these goals, including work that builds the capacity of community members to organize and lead positive change in their communities; work that mobilizes community members to work with others to take action or that advocate for policy change; programs that build trust and relationships within and among community members, with a goal of increasing equity and improving the community; and programs that build partnerships and coalitions among groups and institutions to work together for more equitable neighborhoods.
+Founded in 1991, N2N supports grassroots efforts in South Seattle, White Center, and Kent that increase the engagement, power, and influence of community members affected by poverty and racial disparities.
+Through the program, grants of up to $6,000 and technical assistance will be awarded in support of grassroots efforts dedicated to achieving these goals, including 1) work that builds the capacity of community members to organize and lead positive change in their communities; 2) work that mobilizes community members to work with others to take action or that advocate for policy change; 3) programs that build trust and relationships within and among community members with a goal of increasing equity and improving the community; and 4) programs that build partnerships and coalitions among groups and institutions to work together for more equitable neighborhoods.